johnslemmer/dotfiles2/README.md

 # TODOs

 - do we need to setup the path to point to GNU utils?
-- make a linux work
-- make a linux work
+- make work on linux
-- make a windows work
+- make work on windows
 - any issues with .zshrc and .zprofile?